 One of the cornerstones of the U.S. criminal justice system is that every person who is accused of a crime should be considered innocent until proven guilty in a court of law.
 It often seems as though this tenet is overlooked and anyone even suspected of a crime is perceived negatively, regardless of the evidence.
 That’s especially true where accusations of illicit drugs are involved, which results in over 1.5 million arrests each year.
-In 2014 alone, 83 percent of drug law violation arrests were for possession of a controlled substance (as opposed to sale or manufacture).
-Marijuana accounted for 40 percent of possession arrests, followed by other dangerous non-narcotic drugs, heroin, cocaine, and derivatives, and synthetic drugs.
+In 2020 alone, 86.7 percent of drug law violation arrests were for possession of a controlled substance (as opposed to sale or manufacture).

 Being charged with a criminal offense can leave you feeling afraid and unsure of what to do, especially if you might also be battling substance abuse or addiction issues.
 The drug possession defense attorneys at Church, Langdon, Lopp, Banet Law understand what you’re going through because we have helped other people who have been where you are now.
 Based in New Albany, Indiana, the criminal defense attorneys at Church, Langdon, Lopp, Banet Law represent clients accused of drug possession violations in Kentuckiana; Floyd County, IN; and Clark County, IN.
 Whether you are only a suspect or you have been formally charged, consulting with an attorney can help protect your rights.
 Don’t risk your future and your freedom.
 Whatever the situation, talk to us and find out how we can help you.
 Call 812-725-8224 or fill out our online form.

 It is not necessary that you have drugs in your pocket in order to be charged with possession.
 They simply have to be in your custody and under your control.
 Under Indiana law, the penalties for drug possession are based on two criteria: what the controlled substance was and how much of it there was.
 The Controlled Substances Act groups drugs together under schedules based on how addictive they are.
 Schedule I drugs are considered to be the most dangerous, have the highest risk of dependency, and have no legitimate medical use.
 From there, the classifications get less serious.
 The last category is Schedule V, which are those drugs that have a very low risk of dependency.
-While there have been repeated requests to remove cannabis from its current Schedule I placement, as of August 2016, the Drug Enforcement Administration has refused to downgrade the classification.
+While there have been repeated requests to remove cannabis from its current Schedule I placement, as of July 2022, the Drug Enforcement Administration has still not downgraded the classification.
 Other Schedule I drugs include LSD and heroin, while cocaine and methamphetamines are labeled as Schedule II.

 In general, being found in possession of less than five grams of a controlled substance makes the offense a Level 6 felony, which carries a potential sentence of between six months to 2 ½ years in prison and a fine of up to $10,000.
 The amount of time that can be imposed increases as the gram amount goes up as well as when certain enhancements are present such as if the possession took place within 1,000 feet of a school, park, recreation center, or playground.
 Marijuana is treated differently.
 A person who is apprehended with marijuana will likely face a Class B misdemeanor charge with potential penalties of up to 180 days in jail and a fine of up to $5,000.
 If the person has a prior conviction for a drug offense and is found with less than 30 grams of marijuana, it is a Class A misdemeanor, which carries a penalty of imprisonment for a term of up to one year and a maximum $5,000 fine.
 A prior drug conviction plus more than 30 grams elevates the offense to a Level 6.